kathanshah86/study-buddy-answers-now/README.md

-# 📚 NCERT Chatbot 🤖
+# 📚 NCERT Doubt solving Chatbot 🤖

 A smart AI-powered chatbot designed to assist students with NCERT-based questions.
 This chatbot understands user queries from NCERT textbooks and responds with accurate, well-structured answers.
 Ideal for school students, educators, and ed-tech platforms.